nus-cs2103-AY1920S1/duke/docs/README.md

 <br/><br/>

 ### 3.10.
 Detecting duplicate Tasks
-Throws an error message when user tries to add a Task with an existing Task description
+Throws an error message when user tries to add a Task with an existing Task description:
 `"OOPS!!!
 Duplicate task already exists!"`
 <br/><br/>